-- During FY-2019, the MPO will provide base and design year traffic assignments/forecasts to the KYTC and other requesting parties to help evaluate/design proposed projects within the MPO study area. - The MPO will work with the KYTC and "on call" consultants to keep the TDFM up-to-date and maintained.
+- During FY-2020, the MPO will provide base and design year traffic assignments/forecasts to the KYTC and other requesting parties to help evaluate/design proposed projects within the MPO study area.
+TDFM will be provided as quickly as possible to requesting parties considering UPWP priorities and staff capabilities.
+As needed, the MPO will enlist the assistance of qualified TDFM consultants or KYTC Planning staff.
+This will only be necessary if staff has not yet developed the specific TDFM skills needed or has conflicting priorities.
+The requesting agency will be responsible for supplying all pertinent project design and traffic count information to the MPO. - The MPO will work with the KYTC and "on call" consultants as necessary to keep the TDFM up-to-date and maintained.

-- An up-to-date travel demand model. > May 2019 - Documentation of the number of project forecasts and amendments or revisions to forecasts noted in MPO quarterly reports. > As necessary
+- An up-to-date and calibrated travel demand model. - o Documentation of each TDFM effort and a number of project forecasts and amendments or revisions to forecasts noted in MPO quarterly reports.